georgipeltekov/ngx-file-drop/README.md

-\[showBrowseBtn\]  | Whether browse file button should be shown  | \[showBrowseBtn\]="true" browseBtnClassName | Custom style class name(s) to be used for the button | browseBtnClassName="my-style" browseBtnLabel  | The label of the browse file button  | browseBtnLabel="Browse files"
+\[showBrowseBtn\]  | Whether browse file button should be shown  | \[showBrowseBtn\]="true" browseBtnClassName | Custom style class name(s) to be used for the button | browseBtnClassName="my-style" browseBtnLabel  | The label of the browse file button  | browseBtnLabel="Browse files" multiple  | Whether multiple or single files are accepted  | multiple="true"

 ## License